The coarse index class with support: K -theory of graded Cstar -algebras and Cstar -categories

 We furthermore get a homomorphism of $C^{*}$-algebras

-given by $A\otimes A^{\prime}\mapsto A\otimes A^{\prime}$ (here the domain is understood as an element of the abstract tensor product of $C^{*}$-algebras, and the image is an operator on $H\otimes H^{\prime}$).
-This map induces a homomorphism in $K$-theory groups which will be used in Section~\ref{goijrgoiregregreg}. \hB \end{rem}
+given by $A\hat\otimes A^{\prime}\mapsto A\hat\otimes A^{\prime}$ (here the domain is understood as an element of the abstract tensor product of $C^{*}$-algebras, and the image is an operator on $H\otimes H^{\prime}$).
+This map induces a homomorphism in $K$-theory groups which will be used in Section~\ref{goijrgoiregregreg}. \hB \end{rem} \begin{rem} The tensor product of $X$-controlled Hilbert spaces can also be used to construct a lax symmetric monoidal refinement of the functor $\bC$ in \eqref{huihwiefewrfwfwrfwerfw}, and hence of $K\cX^{G}$ introduced in Definition \ref{girogegegergerg}, see \cite[Sec.
+4.2]{bunke2024localization}. \hB \end{rem}